 Reporter, Photo Editor

-Meg Waage is currently a junior and has been a member of The Viking Voice since she her freshman year.
+Meg Waage is currently a senior and has been a member of The Viking Voice since she her freshman year.
 Waage pursued the position of a photo editor over section editor as she has difficulty spelling simple words like

 clishe chilche cliche.
 Waage is one of the members of The Viking Voice staff that feels the Oxford comma is important, however she is so bad at grammar she often forgets it.
 Waage encourages students to join The Viking Voice, as she believes it is the best club in the high school.
 She also encourages people in The Viking Voice to go to, and help at, layout sessions (there are snacks, and it’s fun).